 I see a clear pattern when clients are successful in their hiring, and likewise, I notice when companies struggle to recruit.

 Some examples of what works for successful and smart client companies.

 Great tips from successful clients

-- The smart client provides the search consultant with a comprehensive and detailed position description that includes what challenges are waiting for the successful candidate and a convincing employee value proposition.
+The smart client provides the external search consultant or their own Talent Acquisition team with a comprehensive and detailed position description.

-- The smart client and recruiter have agreed to a timetable, have agreed how often email or personal updates take place.
+The smart client and recruiter have agreed to a timetable, have agreed on how often email or personal updates take place – both between the two but also how the candidates are kept informed throughout the process.
 There is a clear set of deliveries agreed to.